jasonaaronwilson/omni-c/README.md

    statements after a switch case are automatically a block so that variables can be defined there, defer_block can be used, etc.
-1. C23 style attributes (aka [[xyz]]) though the set of standard annotations is a bit different deom C23.
+1. C23 style attributes (aka [[xyz]]) though the set of standard annotations is a bit different from C23.
 1. multiple return values (modern C compilers already efficiently support returning structures so this is actually just syntactic sugar).